cloudflare/cloudflare-docs/products/warp-client/src/content/teams/Windows-Teams.md

 ---------------------
 </div>

-If you plan to direct your users to manually download and configure the Cloudflare WARP client application, they can do so from two places in the UI:
+If you plan to direct your users to manually download and configure the Cloudflare WARP Client application, they can do so from two places in the UI:

 #### Manually configure a Gateway DoH Subdomain
 If your organization uses Teams Gateway DNS filtering then you will need to instruct your users to configure the Gateway DoH Subdomain field.
 You can <a href="https://developers.cloudflare.com/gateway/connecting-to-gateway/with-client">click here to find this value</a> for your Teams Gateway configuration.
 Then complete the following steps: